ARCCSS-extremes/climpact/README.md

 # <p align="center">Climpact</p>

-##  What is it?
+##  What is Climpact?

-Climpact is an R package that calculates a variety of daily [climate extremes indices](https://climpact-sci.org/indices/).
-It can read data from a single site (e.g. a weather station) in the form of a text file or gridded data in the form of netCDF files.
-This software directly builds off the R packages climdex.pcic and climdex.pcic.ncdf, developed by the Pacific Climate Impacts Consortium (PCIC).
+Climpact is an R package that calculates [indices of daily climate extremes](https://climpact-sci.org/indices/).
+It can read data for a single site (e.g. a weather station) in the form of a text file or gridded data (e.g. from a climate model) in the form of netCDF files.
+This software directly builds off the R packages climdex.pcic and climdex.pcic.ncdf, developed by the Pacific Climate Impacts Consortium ([PCIC](https://www.pacificclimate.org/)).

 If you want to calculate these indices from text files then you **DO NOT** need to install this software, instead go to the [Climpact website](https://climpact-sci.org/get-started/) to calculate these indices online.

-##  Where can I get it?
+##  Where can I get Climpact?

 When calculating the indices for station data Climpact can be accessed [online](https://climpact-sci.org/get-started/).
 Climpact is also available for download at [this github site](https://github.com/ARCCSS-extremes/climpact) for users who also wish to calculate the indices on gridded data.
-The software runs on Windows, Linux and MacOS (though only on Linux and MacOS for gridded calculations).
+The software runs on Windows, Linux and MacOS, though only on Linux and MacOS for gridded calculations.

 ## How do I install Climpact?

-If you do not wish to use the [online version](https://climpact-sci.org/get-started/) of Climpact then you can install it locally noting the following requirements:
+If you do not wish to use the [online version](https://climpact-sci.org/get-started/) of Climpact then you can install it locally noting the following software requirements:
 * R version 3.3 or later.
 You will need administrator privileges on your computer or the ability to install R packages.
-* Linux users require the PROJ4 development files (libproj-dev package on Ubuntu) and the [udunits](https://www.unidata.ucar.edu/software/udunits/) development files (libudunits2-dev package on Ubuntu).
+* Linux users wanting to calculate indices on gridded data require the PROJ4 development files (libproj-dev package on Ubuntu) and the [udunits](https://www.unidata.ucar.edu/software/udunits/) development files (libudunits2-dev package on Ubuntu).

 1. Download and extract [this file](https://github.com/ARCCSS-extremes/climpact/archive/master.zip) to your computer.
    This will create a directory named "climpact-master".

 2. Install the required R-packages.
-This process can take several minutes.
+This step can take several minutes and only needs to be done once.

    In Windows: open R and select "File->Change dir..." and select the climpact-master directory created in step 1.
 Then type;